 - Agent ID is required.
 The Connection URL is required if you are uploading RAW files to the TDP; optional if you are not.

 - Before you use the Agent ID and URL with the TDP, we strongly suggest that you verify both with your TetraScience Customer Success Team.

-If you use the CDC Connector, then you must:
+If you do not use a connector, then you must:

 - When using the JWT token, the Org Slug field is required.
 Enter the Org Slug to attach it to the header.

 - Enter the JWT token in the Authorization field to attach it to the header.
-To learn how to get the JWT token, see CDC.
+To learn how to get the JWT token, see this reference.

 - Click Add/Edit to open a dialog and enter the JWT token.

 - Click Save to close the dialog and encrypt and save the JWT token.
 The Agent validates the connection immediately and displays the updated connection status next to the Connection URL field.

 The Tetra UNICORN Agent HDA Service is used to detect the UNICORN result files through OPC HDA.

 - When you select Yes for the Enable Unicorn HDA field, the HDA Unicorn information displays at the bottom of the Management Console pane.

 - Set the Interval in Seconds field to indicate how often the Tetra Agent scans UNICORN to detect the new result files.